SArpnt/bytebeat-composer/README.md

 ```
 all single letter variables are deleted when the bytebeat is input, so variables between bytebeats don't conflict

-i plan on adding an improved scope, floatbeat interpolation modes, downsampling, time skipping, and many other quality of life features
+i plan on adding an improved scope, time skipping, and many other quality of life features